AchrafKassioui/Learning-SpriteKit/README.md

 Physics contacts are reported when:

-- An object like the SKScene instance itself conforms to the `SKPhysicsContactDelegate` protocol and implements its methods.
+- An object (e.g., the SKScene instance) conforms to the `SKPhysicsContactDelegate` protocol and implements its methods.
 - Two bodies with matching contact bit masks intersect.
 - The contact delegate fires `didBegin` when bodies start touching and `didEnd` when they stop.
 - Contacts are not reported if the contact bit masks do not overlap.